rit-construct-makerspace/makerspace-docs/docs/Policies & Guidances/Makerspace Policies.md

 * **Research**: These are projects defined as being for the execution of RIT-affiliated research work, being primarily conducted by RIT students, faculty, and/or staff in the service of RIT, and/or primarily being conducted in RIT-owned or RIT-sponsored facilities.

-* **Club**: These are projects defined as being for the benefit of or as part of the actions of an official club, union, association, or similar student organization recognized by the RIT Center for Campus Life.
+* **Club**: These are projects defined as being for the benefit of or as part of the actions of an official club, union, association, or similar student organization recognized by the RIT Center for Campus Life or a college under RIT.
 This can include projects to be sold for fundraising efforts that provide funding specifically for the operation of the club, organization, or similar in a way that benefits students.

 * **Entrepreneurial**: These are projects defined as being for the benefit of an independent, private, for-profit business.
 Such projects are only permitted if the business is in part or fully owned by a [maker](#permitted-users) or being developed by a [maker](#permitted-users) through an RIT-sponsored or RIT-affiliated business accelerator, incubator, or similar.
 The project must be for the development of the business, not for immediate sale, use in the creation of an item or service for sale, or for other commercial benefit.
 Some examples of permitted entrepreneurial projects are developing and manufacturing prototypes, creating end-use devices for user testing, etc.